jessevermeulen/functional-programming/README.md

 - How much does it cost to park a car, what differences in pricing are noticeable while comparing parking facilities inside and outside city centers?

-*Assumption:* It's more expensive to park a car within a city center, it's also generally speaking not possible to park a car there for a longer period of time.
+*Assumption:* It's more expensive to park a car within a city center, it's also generally speaking not possible to park a car within a city center for a longer period of time.

 - What can we say about parking facilities further away from city centers, are they located closely to e.g. train stations and car pool locations?